squinkylabs/SquinkyVCV/docs/filter.md

 There are five new filter types, including some really nice highpass types.

+Fixed a typo that was making 2P HP + LP not do anything.

 I made all the filters slightly more accurate an less noisy at low frequencies.

 Reduced overall output volume 6db, and brought up the levels of the really quiet filter types.